CruxConnect/crux-docs/_includes/product/response/sku.md

 : (string) The Condition of the SKU; these include "new", "used", and "refurb"

 sku_distinguishing_attributes
-: (object) The SKU Distinguishing Attributes are attributes which based on a category or product line may be necessary to include.
+: (array) Attributes that help to distinquish one sku from another.
 It may also be empty, as per the Suppliers' discretion.
+For example, the `color: blue` is a distinquishing attribute if another another sku of the same item is `color: green`

+sku_nondistinguishing_attributes
+: (array) Attributes that are particular to the individual sku and do not necessarily distinquish a sku from other skus.
+It may also be empty, as per the Suppliers' discretion.
+For example, the `color: blue` is a non-distinquishing attribute if another sku(s) of the same item has the attribute `color: blue`.
+If all the skus of an item share the same non-distinguishing attribute, then it is preferrable to list that attribute as part of `item_attributes`.

 minimum_advertised_price
 : (decimal) The Minimum Advertised Price (MAP) is a price floor for advertisement on the SKU.
 You may not legally list the SKU for sale at a lower price.
 (2 decimal places)